JeneryBautistaCanul/JeneryBautistaCanul/README.md

 - 🌱 I'm currently learning: **Python, HTML, CSS, and JavaScript.**

-- 🤝🏼 I'm looking to collaborate on: **Research projects and as a mentor in technology.**
+- 🤝🏼 I'm looking to collaborate on: **Research projects and be a mentor in technology.**

-- 🤔 I'm looking for: **Social service/Professional Internship and Freelance opportunities.**
+- 🤔 I'm looking for: **Professional Internship and Freelance opportunities.**

-- 💬 Ask me about: **Anything you'd like to know about me, my projects, or my code.**
+- 💬 Ask me about: **Anything you'd like to know about me, my projects, or my codes.**

 - 📫 How to reach me:
   [Gmail](jenerybautistacanul@gmail.com)